EPDM vs TPO Roofing: Which Is Better For You?

 Both EPDM and TPO roofs are known for their durability, but their longevity can vary based on factors such as climate, maintenance, and installation quality.

 EPDM roofs typically have a lifespan of 20 to 30 years.
 Proper maintenance can extend this lifespan significantly.
 TPO roofs have a similar expected lifespan, with some manufacturers claiming up to 30 to 40 years with proper care and maintenance.
+PVC roofing systems, on the other hand, often provide better seam integrity and performance, with a comparable or even longer lifespan than EPDM and TPO.

 How to Choose the Right Roofing System for You